Perspective | AOC explains why Republicans can’t just tell her to forget about the insurrection and move on

 She talked about eventually escaping to the office of Rep. Katie Porter (Calif.), where the two Democratic congresswomen rifled through staffers’ gym bags, searching for sneakers they could change into in case they needed to jump out a window or run.
 About how they debated what to do if they had to flee again, wondering: “Are some offices safer than others, because they have white-sounding names or male-sounding names?”

 She talked about how, later, she found herself questioning the motives of a law-enforcement officer who had given her hazy instructions on how to reach an evacuation point.
 Was that because he was confused and under duress?
-Or was that because he didn’t care if she was caught by the rioters?
+Or was that because he didn’t care whether she was caught by the rioters?

 Ocasio-Cortez, her voice wavering, revealed during the live stream that she was a survivor of sexual assault, something she said many people did not know, because there were only so many times she’d wanted to tell that story.
 But she was mentioning it now, she said, because of its relevance to the attack at the Capitol.